 35 Best Museums In Paris, From Superstars To Secrets

-Looking for the best museums in Paris?
+Looking for the perfect museums to visit in Paris?
 You’ve come to the right place.

 I’ve been to dozens of Paris museums, both large and small, in my many visits over the years.
 Paris is a veritable art paradise.
 It just oozes art, with more museums per mile than any city in the world.